Masses of undigestible materials can get stuck in the stomach.

 General risk factors include

-Risk factors more common in older people include
+Risk factors more common among older people include

 Most bezoars do not completely block the digestive tract and thus cause no symptoms.
 However, people may feel very full after eating a normal-sized meal and may have nausea, vomiting, and pain.
 People may also lose their appetite and lose weight.

-If bezoars are partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, they may cause cramps, bloating, loss of appetite, nausea, and vomiting (see Intestinal Obstruction).
-Sometimes bezoars block the intestines and cause intussusception (where one segment of the intestine slides into another, much like the parts of a telescope).
+If bezoars are partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, they may cause cramps, bloating, loss of appetite, nausea, and vomiting (see Intestinal Obstruction Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
+The most common causes... read more ).
+Sometimes bezoars cause intussusception Intussusception Intussusception is a disorder in which one segment of the intestine slides into another, much like the parts of a telescope.
+The affected segments block the bowel and block blood flow.
+The cause... read more (where one segment of the intestine slides into another, much like the parts of a telescope) and can block the intestines.
 If not treated, intussusception sometimes causes part of the intestinal tissue to die.

-Usually, endoscopy (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to confirm the diagnosis of a bezoar and to exclude a tumor as the cause.
-During the endoscopy, doctors may remove a piece of a bezoar and examine it under a microscope to look for hair or plant material.
+Usually, endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to confirm the diagnosis of a bezoar and to exclude a tumor as the cause.
+During the endoscopy, doctors may remove a piece of a bezoar and examine it under a microscope to see what it is made of, such as hair or plant material.
 Doctors may try to break the bezoar into pieces and remove it during endoscopy.

 To help break down and dissolve a bezoar, a doctor may prescribe cola or cellulase for people who have mild symptoms.
 Cellulase is dissolved in water and taken by mouth for 2 to 5 days.
 Doctors may also give another drug taken by mouth called metoclopramide.
 This drug stimulates the movement of contents through the stomach and intestines.